Storage and transshipment port

 • Many possibilities, both in size and in environmental category

-• Construction ready at the beginning of 2018
+• Construction ready to begin in 2018

 • Both sale and ground lease are optional